The board & governance

 The Executive committee of Master Painters & Decorators Australia is elected annually by financial members of the Association.
 The election is carried out by the Western Australian Electoral Commission and all financial metropolitan and regional members are eligible to stand.
 The MP&DA constitution of the Association is the ruling code for the management and operation of the Association.
 It is the duty of the Executive committee to ensure the rules of the Association are upheld.
 They are empowered to do this under the constitution.
 All members of the Executive committee are volunteers and dedicate their time for the betterment of the painting industry.

-Gary Cox started his painting & decorating career in NSW over 25 years ago and has watched not only tools and products change, but also the industry itself become a safer place to work.
+Gary Cox started his painting & decorating career in NSW 30 years ago and has watched not only tools and products change, but also the industry itself become a safer place to work.
 Fast forward to now and Gary is stepping into the role of President of Master Painters & Decorators Australia (MP&DA) after seven years on the Executive Committee.

 Gary initially joined MP&DA in 2007 to align his business with an industry leading group, network with industry leaders and learn as much as he possibly could.
 He was looking for help to get started when he first came to WA and called the Association ‘every other week’.
 The invaluable assistance he received at that time has played an important role in helping to create the successful business he owns today.